aliibrahim80/dalilcoin/doc/publishingformalmathematics.md

 to all theories and signatures published before.
-In order to discourage publishing too many theories and signatures, txs that publish a theory or signature must burn a significant amount of fraenks in order to make the publication.
+In order to discourage publishing too many theories and signatures, txs that publish a theory or signature must burn a significant amount of fraenks.
 Specifically, 0.021 fraenks must be burned for each byte consumed by the serialization of a theory or signature.
 Since there will never be more than 21 million fraenks, no more than 1GB of theories and signatures (combined) may be published.
 It is likely that less than 10 million fraenks will ever exist, leading to an even greater restriction.

 ## Publication stages

-In terms of Dalilcoin assets, publications are assets that fall into one of the three preasset cases of TheoryPublication, SignaPublication or DocPublication.
+In terms of Dalilcoin assets, publications are assets that fall into one of the three preasset cases of TheoryPublication, SignaPublication or DocPublication (see the `assets` module).
 In order to support creating the txs that create such assets, there are commands `readdraft`, `addnonce`, `addpublisher`, `commitdraft` and `publishdraft`.
 Each of these commands operate on text files specifying the content of a draft publication.
 The command `commitdraft` is used when a draft is ready to be published with no further changes and `publishdraft` is used to publish after the commitment has matured (after a day on average).

 ### Writing a draft